Man kills 3 daughters, 1 other, himself at California church | Law-Order

 A man shot and killed his three daughters, their chaperone and himself during a supervised visit with the girls Monday at a church in Sacramento, California, authorities said.

-Deputies responding to reports of gunfire around 5 p.m. found five people dead, including the shooter, at the church in the Arden-Arcade neighborhood, said Sgt.
+Deputies responding to reports of gunfire around 5 pm found five people dead, including the shooter, at the church in the Arden-Arcade neighbourhood, said Sgt.
 Rod Grassmann with the Sacramento County Sheriff's Office.

-The victims included three girls ages 9, 10 and 13, Grassmann said.

-The shooter was estranged from his daughters' mother, who had a restraining order against him, Sheriff Scott Jones said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)